kngsoomin/tmdb-trending-data-pipeline/README.md

 # TMDB Trending Data Pipeline (Airflow + Snowflake + dbt)

-## Overview

 This project builds a reproducible data pipeline that ingests trending content from the TMDB API, stores immutable raw snapshots in S3, and transforms them into analytical datasets in Snowflake using dbt.

 Because the TMDB API does not provide historical snapshots for past dates, the pipeline uses S3 as the source of truth to ensure reproducibility.

-It also supports multi-source enrichment by incrementally fetching additional datasets (details, credits) while minimizing unnecessary API calls.
+It also supports **multi-source enrichment** by incrementally fetching additional datasets (details, credits) while minimizing unnecessary API calls.

 The design emphasizes reproducibility, idempotent ingestion, and clear separation between orchestration and transformation.